XHNR-FM

-XHNR-FM is a Spanish & English Top 40 (CHR) language radio station that serves Oaxaca de Juárez and the cities of the Central Valley.
-It is owned by Organización Radiofónica de Oaxaca, S.A de C.V. and uses the Exa FM name under partnership to MVS Radio.
+XHNR-FM is a e radio station in Oaxaca City, Mexico.
+It is owned by Organización Radiofónica de Oaxaca, S.A de C.V., and airs the Exa FM contemporary hit radio format under partnership with MVS Radio.

 History

 XHNR received its concession on November 23, 1977.
 It was owned by Miguel Zarate Aquino until 1986, when Márquez Rodríguez bought it.